tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 :	This fact is used to model a party receiving a message from the
-	untrusted network that is controlled by a Dolev-Yao adversary, and can occur on the left-hand side of a rewrite rule.
+	untrusted network that is controlled by a Dolev-Yao adversary, and can only occur on the left-hand side of a rewrite rule.

 `Out`

 :	This fact is used to model a party sending a message to the untrusted
-	network that is controlled by a Dolev-Yao adversary, and can occur on the right-hand side of a rewrite rule.
+	network that is controlled by a Dolev-Yao adversary, and can only occur on the right-hand side of a rewrite rule.

 `Fr`

 :	This fact must be used when generating fresh (random) values, and can
-	occur on the left-hand side of a rewrite rule, where its argument is the fresh term.
-Tamarin's underlying execution model has a built-in rule for generating insteances of `Fr(x)` facts, and also ensures that each instance produces a term (instantiating `x`) that is different from all others.
+	only occur on the left-hand side of a rewrite rule, where its argument is the fresh term.
+Tamarin's underlying execution model has a built-in rule for generating instances of `Fr(x)` facts, and also ensures that each instance produces a term (instantiating `x`) that is different from all others.

 For the above three facts, Tamarin has built-in rules.
 In particular, there is a